Updated 5th May 2021 - Reopen date May 20th 2021

 Restrictions on maximum customers in venue in line with current distancing guidelines are in place.

-We are taking reservations of 6 people maximum at one table from no more than two households.
+We are taking reservations of 6 people maximum at one table from no more than three households.

 Recorded music will be at such a volume that customers do not need to shout to make themselves heard.